+- Another function marked with the prefix impure.

+- A when-equation.

+- A when-statement.

-- another function marked with the prefix impure - a when-equation, - a when-statement, - pure(impureFunctionCall(...)) which allows calling impure functions in any pure context, - in initial equations and initial algorithms,
+- pure(impureFunctionCall(...)) which allows calling impure functions in any pure context.

+- Initial equations and initial algorithms.

-• in binding equations for components declared as parameter - which is seen as syntactic sugar for having a parameter with fixed=false and the binding as an initial equation.
+• Binding equations for components declared as parameter - which is seen as syntactic sugar for having a parameter with fixed=false and the binding as an initial equation.